Frederick Maitland (Royal Navy officer, born 1777): A spell in captivity and first commands

 The combined fleets of France and Spain were retiring from the Mediterranean by mid-1799, and on 7 July St Vincent ordered Maitland to go aboard the hired armed cutter Penelope with orders for her to carry out reconnaissance on the enemy fleets, as St Vincent put it, 'to go, count and dodge them'.
 When Maitland arrived however, he found the Penelope's lieutenant was sick and unable to take command.
 Maitland took over instead and attempted to follow his orders.
 He was apparently hampered by the cowardice and disobedience of the crew of the cutter, and the next day the Spanish captured Penelope and brought her into Cadiz as a prize.
-There Maitland met the Spanish admiral, Mazaredo.
-Mazeredo discovered that Maitland was Lord St Vincent's flag lieutenant.
-Being under an obligation to St Vincent, Mazaredo set Maitland free and returned him to Gibraltar without requesting an exchange.
+There Maitland met the Spanish admiral, Mazarredo.
+Mazarredo discovered that Maitland was Lord St Vincent's flag lieutenant.
+Being under an obligation to St Vincent, Mazarredo set Maitland free and returned him to Gibraltar without requesting an exchange.